 Though it’s extremely difficult to avoid scratching, do the best you can, as broken skin is easily infected, and scratching starts the cycle all over again.

-If you think you or your child has eczema, schedule an appointment with your doctor; for a specialist, contact an allergist or dermatologist to discuss treatment options.
+If you think you or your child have eczema, schedule an appointment with your doctor.
+For severe eczema, contact a board-certified allergist or dermatologist to discuss treatment options.

-Purvi Parikh, MD, FACAAI, is a board-certified allergist and immunologist in New York City.
+Reviewed by Purvi Parikh, MD, FACAAI, board-certified allergist and immunologist in New York City.